atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

 On the Mac, use Command-C to copy and Command-V to paste.

-On other systems, you can highlight the text you want to copy, right-click in the Web browser and select "Copy" from the menu;
+On other systems: to copy, highlight the text you want to copy, right-click in the Web browser and select "Copy" from the menu that pops up; to paste, use Ctrl-Shift-V.
-Ctrl-Shift-V to paste.

 ## Installing the package